CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/May-2025/Lab_01.md

 1. Open PowerShell as an administrator.
 This can be done by searching for PowerShell in Windows and choosing Run as administrator.

-   > **Note** - You need to have PowerShell version 7.2 or higher for this lab to function.
-When PowerShell opens you will get a version at the top of the screen, if you are running and older version, follow the instructions on the screen to go to https://aka.ms/PowerShell-Release?tag=7.3.9.
-Scroll down to the assets section and select powershell-7.3.1-win-x64.msi.
-When the download has completed, select Open file.
-Install using all the defaults.

-   > **Lab Tip** - TouchType does not work with PowerShell well in the lab environment.
-To work around this issue, you open Notepad in you lab environment.
-Next use the TouchType feature to place the script into Notepad, then finally use Copy & Paste to put the command into PowerShell.
-Apologies for this extra step.

 2. You will need to Install the Microsoft.Graph PowerShell module if you have not used it before.
 Run the following two commands and when prompted to confirm press Y: